As a pet owner, its always good to find ways to make life easier. Here are some life hacks for you and your dog!

 Crates are brilliant additions to doggy households, but only when used correctly.
-A crate isn’t a cage, but a den for your dog where they can go to when they need a time to themselves.
-Put a comfy bed in, a couple of toys and cover the sides with a large blanket and you will have the perfect little retreat for your pet.
+A crate isn’t a cage, but a den for your dog where they can go to when they need time to themselves.
+Put a comfy bed in, a couple of toys and cover the sides with a large blanket or (crate cover) and you will have the perfect little retreat for your pet.
 Crates shouldn’t be used as a punishment and positive association should be used so your dog knows it is a good place to be.
 Crates are useful for your dog if they need a break from the kids (make sure you teach your children to leave your dog alone if he is in the crate), they can help during house training and are a good way to travel your dog in the car.
 Crate training is well worth it!

 Chicken and rice

 If your dog gets an upset stomach, and your vet has checked them over for any health problems, chicken and rice can be a nice, bland meal that appeals to your pup and helps to settle that stomach.

 Kongs are excellent toys that encourage your dog to work at getting their food.
 They are basically a rubber toy with a hole in, and you are meant to fill it with paste for your dog to chew.
 The problem many dog owners have is they don’t last long, which is why stuffing the Kong with dog food and then freezing it will help it last longer.
 If you are trying to vary what you stuff the kong with, try peanut butter, sweet potato, or honey.
 The good thing about peanut butter and honey is you don’t have to stuff lots in, but just coat the inside and then stuff something else, such as tinned dog food.
 After the dog food has been eaten, your dog will still engage with the toy as they try to reach the honey.